-Contact: Directors: Armando Rodriguez, Ph.D.
+Contact: Associate Dean: Kathleen Barnes, Ph.D.
 Advisor: Linda Carlone, M.B.A.

 Whether you are a seasoned executive, working professional, or a new college graduate, the M.B.A. program at the University of New Haven will transform you into a business leader by building your knowledge base and honing the skills you need to become a strategic, collaborative, corporate thinker.